tjgreene27/participation/participation.md

 I have my github account ready, and I have read through the readme of hw1 and the template, as well as skimmed the license.
 Furthermore, I downloaded the git cheat sheet and skimmed the first 3 chapters of the Git book.

 ## How Did I Contribute During Lecture?
+Continously asked Ryan for help and really tested his knowledge about what was going on.
 ## What Was or Is The Most Confusing Thing?
+Getting lost in files and directories but I got it figured out with Ryans help.

 # Lecture 7